 Introduction

 The Electron Microprobe, also known as the Electron Probe X-ray Microanalyzer (EMPA), is a powerful and well established analytical tool that provides non-destructive, in-situ and complete quantitative chemical analysis of a flat solid surface with a spatial resolution of ~2 micron through X-ray emission spectrometry.
 It also provides high-resolution scanning electron and elemental X-ray images (concentration maps) showing spatial distribution of elements.
 A variety of earth, extraterrestrial and artificial materials including minerals, glasses, ceramics, metals and superconductors can be analyzed.
-Below is an illustration of the JXA-733.
-The basic components of the JXA-8200 and the JXA-733 are similar.
 Click on the image below for details:

 Our JEOL JXA Superprobes are equipped with:

-- Up to five wavelength dispersive spectrometers (WDS) working simultaneously and providing quantitative analysis of all elements with atomic number >4 (B to U) and minimum detection limits of ~10 ppm under favorable conditions.
-We have a large standard collection for analysis of most elements.
+- Five wavelength dispersive spectrometers (WDS) working simultaneously to analyze elements with atomic number >4 (B to U) and minimum detection limits of ~10 ppm under favorable conditions.

-- Back-scattered electron detector for high resolution compositional imaging.
+- Back-scattered electron detector for high resolution compositional and topographic imaging.

 - Secondary electron detector for high resolution topographic imaging.